Observations from SU’s ACCT loss to UNC: Strong Spallina, incomplete game

 It’s the ACC Tournament, and you have national championship aspirations, but you have no complete game on your resume — at least not for a while.

 Well, Friday was the best chance for Syracuse to notch one.
-After playing a strong first three quarters — a three-goal UNC run to start the second half was the sole blip — Syracuse could get one in the nick of time.
+After playing a strong first three quarters — a three-goal UNC run to start the second half was the sole blip — SU could get one in the nick of time.

-SU attack Finn Thomson capitalized on North Carolina’s defensive disorganization to pad Syracuse’s advantage just over a minute into the frame.
+Thomson capitalized on North Carolina’s defensive disorganization to pad Syracuse’s advantage just over a minute into the frame.
 But bone-headed Orange play seeped back into the game.
 Not only did Brevin Wilson half the deficit with a screamer, but John Mullen was called for tripping and Billy Dwan III was assessed a one-minute unreleasable for an illegal stick check.

-Michael Leo came through when Syracuse needed a goal most, trimming the deficit to 11-10 with 3:01 remaining.
-But Brevin Wilson applied the coup de grâce.
+Leo came through when Syracuse needed a goal most, trimming the deficit to 11-10 with 3:01 remaining.
+But Wilson applied the coup de grâce.
 Game over.
 No repeat for Syracuse, only the extension of a key question heading into the NCAA Tournament.
 It can’t play a complete 60.

 Mullen meets Wambach

 When SU faceoff man Mullen last touched the turf at the ACC Tournament, he made it his element.
-Mullen won 34-for-43 last year (79.0%).
+Mullen went 34-for-43 last year (79.0%).
 However, this season, he’s consistently battled to hover around 50%.

 His task to replicate his form at American Legion Memorial Stadium was complicated by North Carolina’s faceoff man Brady Wambach, who is fourth nationally with a 68.4% win rate.
 Mullen, amid his down year, is 46th.

-In the early going, Mullen’s past success at the venue was in his favor.
+Early on, Mullen’s past success at the venue was in his favor.
 He won the first two draws of the game in a defensive-oriented opening quarter.

 After taking the 4-2 lead, Mullen easily won the clamp and raced down the field.
 It felt like 2025 all over again.
 The halftime line did, too.
 Mullen had won 7-of-10 draws.

 The seesaw tilted in Wambach’s favor in the third quarter.
 His three straight clamps to start the period resulted in North Carolina regaining the lead at 7-6.
-But Mullen picked himself off the canvas and turf he occasionally found himself splayed on in his fight to win the faceoffs.
+But Mullen picked himself off the turf he occasionally found himself splayed on in his fight to win the faceoffs.

 Mullen finished with a 10-for-20 line.
 He couldn’t rediscover his dominance, but improved on his 33.3% showing the last time he met Wambach.